ryanwilsond/belte/docs/Buckle.md

 </Project>
 ```

-You will also need to create a `Directory.Build.targets` file to tell dotnet how to invoke buckle.
-Here is a full
+You will also need a `Directory.Build.targets` file to tell dotnet how to invoke Buckle:
-example:

 ```xml
 <Project>